zonca/zonca.dev/posts/2018-05-04-shared-dask-kubernetes-jetstream.md

 ---
+aliases:
+- /2018/05/shared-dask-kubernetes-jetstream
+categories:
+- jupyter
+- jetstream
+- dask
+date: 2018-05-04 18:00
 layout: post
+slug: shared-dask-kubernetes-jetstream
 title: Launch a shared dask cluster in Kubernetes alongside JupyterHub on Jetstream
-date: 2018-05-04 18:00
-categories: [jupyter, jetstream, dask]
-slug: shared-dask-kubernetes-jetstream

 ---

 Let's assume we have already a Kubernetes deployment and have installed JupyterHub, see for example my [previous tutorial on Jetstream](https://zonca.github.io/2017/12/scalable-jupyterhub-kubernetes-jetstream.html).